Shangshak: People and occupation

 The village is home to people of Tangkhul Naga tribe.
 Majority of the inhabitants are Christians.
 Agriculture is the primary occupation of the inhabitants.
 Shangshak is one of the 44 villages considered likely to be affected as a catchment area when the Mapithel multi purpose project is finally functional.
 There is a war memorial in the village dedicated to the memory of the slain soldiers in the fierce battle fought there during the Second World War.

+The Battle of Shangshak

+The Battle of Shangshak fought for two weeks from 21 to 26 March 1944 is considered one of the bloodiest battles of the Second World War.